Contractibility of manifolds by means of stochastic flows: Abstract

 \section{Abstract}

-In the paper [Probab.
-Theory Relat.
-Fields, {\bf 100} (1994) 417--428] Xue-Mei Li studied stability of stochastic differential equations and the interplay between the moment stability of a SDE and the topology of the underlying manifold.
-In particular, she gave sufficient condition on SDE on a manifold $\Mman$ under which the fundamental group $\pi_1 M=0$.
-We prove that in fact under the same conditions the manifold $\Mman$ is contractible, that is all homotopy groups $\pi_k M$, $k\geq1$, vanish.
-The proof follows the arguments of Xue-Mei Li.
+In the paper [Probab.\!
+Theory Relat.\!
+Fields, {\bf 100} (1994) 417--428] Xue-Mei Li has shown that the moment stability of an SDE is closely connected with the topology of the underlying manifold.
+In particular, she gave sufficient condition on SDE on a manifold $M$ under which the fundamental group $\pi_1 M=0$.
+We prove that in fact under the similar conditions the manifold $M$ is contractible, that is all homotopy groups $\pi_k M$, $k\geq1$, vanish.